maxgillett/s3_multipart/README.md

 ## What's New

+**0.0.10.6** - See pull request [23](https://github.com/maxgillett/s3_multipart/pull/23) for detailed changes.
+Changes will be documented in README soon.

 **0.0.10.5** - See pull request [16](https://github.com/maxgillett/s3_multipart/pull/16) and [18](https://github.com/maxgillett/s3_multipart/pull/18) for detailed changes.

 **0.0.10.4** - Fixed a race condition that led to incorrect upload progress feedback.